padrinobook/padrinobook/02-01-creating-a-new-application.md

     //= require_tree .

 The interesting thing here is the `require_tree .` option.
-This options tells Sprockets to include all JavaScript files in the assets folder with no specific order.
+This option tells Sprockets to include all JavaScript files in the assets folder with no specific order.